feats-ml/feats-feature-store/README.md

 # Feats / Feature Store

-`feats/feature-store` is a zero-dependency feature available in [several languages](#usage) to persist your features wherever you want and to deserialize them to whatever data input format you need.
+`feats/feature-store` is a zero-dependency feature store available in [several languages](#usage) to persist your features wherever you want and to deserialize them to whatever data input format you need.

 ## Examples